 Regular exercise deepens sleep in young adults with or without sleep disorders.
 In addition, several studies show that exercise can improve sleep in older adults.
 Recent studies show that even the low-to-moderate tai chi and certain yoga practices enhance sleep quality in older persons and cancer patients with sleep problems, respectively.
 Although consistent exercise has been shown to improve sleep quality, most experts advise to stop exercising at least 3 to 4 hours before bedtime to avoid interference with sleep.

-CBD and cannabis
+CBD and cannabis for insomnia

 CBD is short for cannabidiol.
 It’s a compound in cannabis (marijuana), but it doesn’t have psychoactive effects like tetrahydrocannabinol (THC).
 That’s what makes you feel high.
 Both CBD and cannabis may help you fall asleep faster, but more research is needed to know how they affect sleep quality and if there are any long-term complications.
 And one, both, or neither may be legal depending on where you live.